-Her significant experience includes acting for the Insurance Commission of Western Australia in relation to its interests in the Bell Group liquidation; acting for the administrators in significant retail and business collapses, including Top Shop/Top Man, American Apparel, Payless Shoes, NewSat, and Maritimo; and acting in complex disputes for Transurban, Hancock Prospecting, IBM, Sanofi, Fuji Xerox, and Woolworths.
+Her significant experience includes advising a bidder in the restructure of Virgin Australia Airlines; acting for the Insurance Commission of Western Australia in relation to its interests in the Bell Group liquidation; acting for external administrators in significant retail and business collapses, including Top Shop/Top Man, American Apparel, Payless Shoes, NewSat, and Maritimo; and acting in complex disputes for Transurban, Peabody, Hancock Prospecting, IBM, Sanofi, Fuji Xerox, and Woolworths.

-She is also the council associate of the Friends of the Australian Ballet and prior to that served on the board of Australia's largest not-for-profit running organization, Sydney Striders Running Club.
+Maria is a Councillor of the Friends of the Australian Ballet and prior to that served on the board of Australia's largest not-for-profit running organization, Sydney Striders Running Club.

 Coronavirus Pandemic: Australian Federal Government Announces Mandatory Code of Conduct for SME Commercial Tenancies

 COVID-19 Pandemic: New Zealand to Introduce Temporary Safe Harbour and Business Debt Hibernation Laws for Directors and Companies